 Content with an Objective in Mind

-Digital intent signals can be used as a pad to launch a well-orchestrated multi-channel campaign that offers something for everyone on the buying committee.
+Digital intent signals can be used as a pad to launch a well-orchestrated multi-channel campaign by a b2b content marketing agency that offers something for everyone on the buying committee.
 Supported, in turn, by content assets with distinct objectives (e.g., to either attract, educate, engage, or sell) placed where they can be found by buyers at different stages.

 Education is always a key objective when it comes to your content.
 It can be tricky, but try not to start selling too soon in the process; always set a good foundation first with targeted content designed to educate.
 Then, when the time is right, closing should be a more natural consequence of the overall value-based sales process.